-Last night Professor Stout delivered the second of his Gifford Lectures.
-The video of Stout’s lecture is embedded below for those who were unable to attend in person, or for those who’d like to listen to it again.
+In this second lecture Professor Agustin Fuentes focuses on the human niche as it relates to our capacity for belief.
+The video of Fuentes’ lecture is embedded below for those who were unable to attend in person, or for those who’d like to watch it again.
 An audio only version can also be found at the end of this post.
-In order to further facilitate discussion my colleague Cameron Clausing will be adding his initial reflections on Professor Stout’s second lecture.
-Cam is currently a postgraduate student at New College, University of Edinburgh.
-We’d like to reiterate that we warmly welcome anyone wishing to engage with Stout’s lectures to contribute their comments and questions below.
+In order to further facilitate discussion Dr Mikael Leidenhag and Katherine Chow will be adding their initial reflections on Professor Fuentes’ lecture.
+Leidenhag earned his PhD in Philosophy of Religion from Uppsala University (Sweden) and is currently a Research Fellow (Templeton Foundation) in Theology and Science at the University of Edinburgh.
+Chow is currently a Postgraduate Research Student working in the field of Political Theology at the University of Edinburgh.
+We’d like to reiterate that we warmly welcome anyone wishing to engage with Fuentes’ lectures to contribute their comments and questions below.